 08 55 AM Chairperson's opening remarks

-The health of the aviation industry broadly correlates with global GDP and global air traffic growth.
-This largely due to how engrained the industry is in the broader economy.
-Whilst there are a number of factors to consider when deciding how to invest in this space, the fundamentals are key.
+The health of the aviation industry broadly correlates with global GDP and global air traffic growth, due to how engrained the sector is in the broader economy.
+Whilst there are a number of factors to consider when deciding how to invest in this space, getting the fundamentals right is essential.

-Hear an expert lay out the current state of the aviation industry’s fundamentals, including traffic growth forecasts, asset value trends and market liquidity.
+Hear the experts lay out the current state of the aviation industry’s fundamentals, including traffic growth forecasts, asset value trends and the outlook for liquidity.

-10 10 AM 5 golden rules for managing assets throughout “the cycle”
+10 10 AM The five golden rules for managing assets throughout the cycle

-The aviation industry is famously cyclical, despite the current period of consistent growth being characterised by some industry leaders as a “super cycle”, however, the good times will likely not last forever.
+The aviation industry is cyclical, despite the current period of consistent growth being characterised by some industry leaders as a “super cycle”.
+However, the good times will not last forever.

 10 50 AM Morning networking & refreshment break